caspergrl/GT-UX-UI-Dec2022-June2023/11-week/01-lesson.md

 - Designing and developing a website.
 - Making decisions about layout, structure, and content hierarchy across multiple screens.
-- Great for exploring functionality, and usability before dedicating time and resources to visual design and development.
+- Important to consider from the perspectives of functionality, and usability before dedicating time and resources to visual design and development.

 **Why do we use RWD?**

 - Website design systems can be large and hard to design.
-RWD allows us to reach a wide range of users.
+RWD considerations allow us to more easily reach a wide range of users.
-- RWD logic is about designing and developing faster and defining RWD rules that are clear to communicate to developers.
+- RWD logic is about designing and developing faster but also creating experiences that work on as many devices as possible.

 ## SLIDE 7
 ### Responsive Web Design

 Mobile devices are dominating how users consume information on the web.
 Unfortunately, many of the sites and pages online were not designed for today's mobile devices.
-Small screens require a different approach to the content layout so that users don't have to scroll through stacked content.
+Small screens require a different approach to the content layout from large, widescreen monitors.
 Today's designers must figure out how to design for smaller screens and work within size constraints.

 - **How does RWD work?** RWD responds to the user's needs and their devices through scaling, reordering, and flowing content as the screen size changes.
 - *Example:* A phone would show content in a single column, whereas a tablet might show it in two columns, and a desktop might show it in three columns.
 - **Screen size varies:** Designers cope with a multitude of screen sizes across phones, tablets, desktops, game consoles, TVs, and even wearables.
 RWD is about how designers adapt webpages to any screen size, today and in the future.

 ## SLIDE 8
-- **Ethan Marcotte:** In the webzine A List Apart, web designer, speaker, and author Ethan Marcotte wrote about RWD.
+- **Ethan Marcotte:** In A List Apart, web designer, speaker, and author Ethan Marcotte wrote about RWD.
 We recommend you read the article and add it to your UX/UI library:

 - **TAs:** Slack out the following into the #resource channel for students to read at home:
   - [https://alistapart.com/article/responsive-web-design/](https://alistapart.com/article/responsive-web-design/)
   - [https://abookapart.com/products/responsive-web-design](https://abookapart.com/products/responsive-web-design)

 ## SLIDE 9
 RWD's goal is to improve the usability and accessibility of webpages through designing experiences that work across multiple screen sizes.
+This is done by the browser and code detecting the user environment (device or viewport) and changing the layout accordingly.

 ## SLIDE 10
 Review

 ## SLIDE 11
-🔑 **Key Tech Note:** Responsive sites use fluid grids.
+🔑 **Key Tech Note:** Many responsive sites use fluid grids.
 We size all page elements by relative units like proportion (%) or em and Root em (em/rem), rather than pixels.

 - Design elements on a responsive page respond and change based on the screen size.

   - *For example*: In a three-column layout, for example, column one should take up half the page, column two should take up 30%, and column three should take up 20%.
 No matter the screen width, the column proportions will respond to those relative measurements.

 ## SLIDE 12
-Review
+Don't forget to consider touch interactions when making design decisions.
+What might be easy to select with a mouse may be difficult with a finger tip.

 ## SLIDE 13
 Mobile use has increased over time.
 More than half of all website traffic happens via mobile devices.
 This has driven the need for both RWD and adaptive layouts.